HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 > [!NOTE]
 > If you're editing the code of the tool itself, feel free to modify the generated script template; it is at `src/resources/script_template.lua`.
 However, make sure to minify the edited template (use https://www.minifier.org/lua-minifier) and paste that into `minified_script_template.lua` so both the minified and un-minified versions reflect your changes.

+To build, first make sure that you have [Python 3](https://www.python.org/downloads/) installed.

-To build, install required modules with pip...
+Then install required modules with pip:

 ```sh
 pip install -r dev-requirements.txt
 ```

-...
-Then run your platform's `build.py` script.
+And finally, run your platform's `build.py` script.
 The scripts for each platform are in `Build Scripts`, named `build_X.py`:

 ```sh
 py "../Build Scripts Windows/build_windows.py"